Samin325/Home-Lab-Blue/README.md

 This homelab was created following Day CyberWox’s blueprint and documentation, available on his [website](https://cyberwoxacademy.com/building-a-cybersecurity-homelab-for-detection-monitoring/).
 It’s been changed slightly to use more recent software versions and technologies.

-The lab was created using VMWare Workstation Pro 17 - VMWare offers a 30-day free trial, which is what I used.
+The lab was created using VMware Workstation Pro 17.
+VMware offers a 30-day free trial, which is what I used.

 In this lab:
 - pfSense is configured to act as the firewall, router, and DHCP server